Mahendra Munjapara

-Dr. Mahendra Munjpara is an Indian politician who served as the Minister of State for AYUSH and Minister of State for Woman and Child Development in the Second Modi ministry from 7 July 2021 until 9 June 2024.
+Dr. Mahendrabhai Kalubhai Munjpara (born 21 September 1968) is an Indian politician who served as the Minister of State for AYUSH and Minister of State for Woman and Child Development in the Second Modi ministry from 7 July 2021 until 9 June 2024.
 He is member of parliament to the 17th Lok Sabha from Surendranagar constituency, Gujarat.
 He won the 2019 general election as a Bharatiya Janata Party candidate.
 Before his political career, he has been a practicing doctor in Surendranagar as a Cardiologist and Echocardiologist.
 Munjapara belong to Koli community of Gujarat.